ahotchkin/ahotchkin.github.io/src/components/blog/posts/2021-03-03-e_mail_time.md

   <p class="blog-giphy-link"><a target="_blank" rel="noopener noreferrer" href="https://giphy.com/gifs/mail-jGA9FxogzpaJa">via GIPHY</a></p>
 </div>

 It should come as no surprise that as someone who spent several years working in direct marketing that I would want to attempt to implement some email sends within an application.
-Like when a user signs up for an account, it would be great to send them an Welcome email.
+Like when a user signs up for an account, it would be great to send them a welcome email.
 Or maybe I want to send them a weekly summary of their activity.
 Or remind them about something.
 There are plenty of times when sending an email to your users can be really valuable.
 Luckily, Rails has a handy tool to help with just that: Action Mailer

 ### Go Configure